 Tommy Tallarico is a veritable video game industry icon.
 As one of the most successful video game composers in history, he has helped revolutionize the gaming world, creating unique audio landscapes that enhance the video gaming experience.
 He is considered the person most instrumental in changing the game industry from bleeps & bloops to real music now appreciated worldwide by billions of fans.
 As a well-recognized on-air television personality, live performer, show producer, creative director, game console CEO/President, sound designer and composer, Tommy brings his in-depth knowledge, years of experience, and love of cutting edge multimedia and pop culture to the masses.
 Tommy has worked in the gaming industry as a designer, product manager, producer, writer, hardware executive, games tester and heads of both music and video departments.
 He produced, co-created, wrote and co-hosted 3 internationally award-winning syndicated and network television shows as well as creating, producing and hosting the continuing worldwide touring sensation Video Games Live.
 Since 2010 he has become a highly sought after live show creative director/producer.
 Clients include Disney, MGM, Blizzard/Activision, Capcom and artists such as Aerosmith, Led Zeppelin & EDM artist BT.
-In 2018 he was named CEO/President of legacy video game company Intellivision Entertainment to help launch a brand new home video game system.
+In 2018 he was named CEO/President of legacy video game company Intellivision Entertainment to help launch a brand new home video game system called the Intellivision Amico.

 Tallarico has been featured on numerous national and international television shows, appearing repeatedly on CNN, FOX and MTV.
 Tommy hosted, wrote and co-produced the top rated and very popular Reviews on the Run/Judgment Day television show as well as the longest running award-winning video game television show, The Electric Playground, which was on the air from 1997 - 2018.
 The show was syndicated worldwide and aired daily in prime-time.
 The Electric Playground won the 2001 Telly Award for “Best Entertainment Cable Program”.
 In 2006, Tommy hosted and helped to launch the worldwide Championship Gaming Series for DirecTV.
 His national television debut came in 1994 when he was featured and asked to guest host ABC's "In Concert" television program which included artists Peter Gabriel and Todd Rundgren.
 From 1991 to 1994, he headed Virgin Interactive’s music and video division, and executive produced numerous video game green screen shoots for films including “Demolition Man” where he worked with Sylvester Stallone, Wesley Snipes and Hollywood producer Joel Silver.